arthurcantcode/merchant_revenue_analysis/README.md

 Hello!

 Before we begin it is really important to note that *this project uses an anonymized dummy dataset provided for educational purposes to demonstrate financial reporting structures*.

-Now, onto the project:

-Merchant Analysis Project
 This project involves analyzing a dummy dataset representing merchant reporting at a fintech company.

+Now, let's dive in:
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# Merchant Revenue & Data Integrity Analysis
+# Merchant Analysis Project & Data Integrity Analysis

 This project demonstrates a comprehensive data audit and revenue analysis of a merchant dataset.
 The goal was to transform raw, inconsistent data into actionable financial insights.